Gankutsuou: The Count of Monte Cristo: Music

 Jean-Jacques Burnel, co-composer of the original music and composer of the main themes for Gankutsuou, in 2013.

 Several pieces of original music for Gankutsuou were composed by Jean-Jacques Burnel, bass guitarist for the British rock band the Stranglers.
 Burnel and Louie Nicastro handled instrumentation and arrangements, additional guitars were handled by Baz Warne, and vocals were provided by Burnel and Phillipa Cookman.
 Burnel was directly invited onto the project by Maeda, who flew to London to ask him in person.
 Maeda, who was a fan of Burnel's work, explained his artistic vision for the anime, and Burnel agreed to compose.
 He worked from his own country, then sent the completed themes to Japan, where they were arranged to fit the animation and pace where needed.
 Additional musical pieces and arrangements were done by Koji Kasamatsu and Reiji Kitazato.
 The music covers multiple genres, including opera and electronic dance.

 Maeda initially intended the Count's character theme to be the Manfred Symphony from Pyotr Ilyich Tchaikovsky.
 Burnel had already composed an original character theme, and the rest of the production staff successfully overruled Maeda to keep Burnel's work.
 The Count's theme mixed original music with samples from Tchaikovsky's Manfred Symphony, Robert le diable by Giacomo Meyerbeer, and Gaetano Donizetti's Lucia di Lammermoor.
 The classical music was arranged by Kasamatsu, who was the series sound designer.
 The opening theme "We Were Lovers" and ending theme "You won't see me coming" were composed and sung by Burnel.
 The lyrics for all songs were written by Burnel.

 A soundtrack album, Gankutsuou Original Soundtrack, was released on February 23, 2005, through the Victor Entertainment label Flying Dog.
 The album featured all music used in the anime including the opening and ending themes.
 A second album featuring the classical music sampled in the main soundtrack was released by Victor Entertainment on April 13, 2005.
 Both albums remain exclusive to Japan.

 Broadcast

 Gankutsuou was first announced in March 2004, alongside its studio, its creator, and its status as an adaptation of Dumas's novel.
-The 24-episode anime aired on TV Asahi between October 5, 2004, and March 29, 2005; due to the anime's late night slot, its official broadcast date was a day behind the actual date.
+The 24-episode anime aired on TV Asahi between October 6, 2004, and March 30, 2005.
+(Note: Gankutsuou aired on Animax on Tuesday 26:12, effectively Wednesday at 2:12 a.m.
+JST.)
 The third and fourth episodes underwent slight changes in their broadcast times.
-The series aired on Animax a day after its TV Asahi broadcast, running from October 6, 2004, and March 30, 2005.
+The series aired on Animax a month after its TV Asahi broadcast, between November 2, 2004, and April 19, 2005.
 Late night and afternoon repeats followed the succeeding day.
 It was later broadcast on NHK BS2 between June 17 and December 2, 2008.
 A second repeat broadcast on AT-X between January 7 and June 20, 2012.